nationalarchives/miiify/README.md

 ### Introduction

 Miiify is a light-weight web annotation server using an embedded database.
+Its primary use case is to support [IIIF](https://iiif.io/) applications where it separates the annotation content away from the manifest.
+This has the advantage of simplifying the manifest and providing persistent access to each annotation through its own unique identifier.
+Miiify follows the Web Annotation Model and Protocol which means annotations are structured into [containers](https://www.w3.org/TR/annotation-protocol/#annotation-containers).
+The following [video tutorial](https://miiifystore.s3.eu-west-2.amazonaws.com/presentations/simple-external-annotation.mp4) helps illustrates this and how the server can interact with a IIIF viewer.

-Its primary use case is to support [IIIF](https://iiif.io/) applications.
-There is a choice of two storage backends:
+There is a choice of two storage backends depending on requirements:

 #### git